What To Know

 Although six accounts can use one membership, only three devices can stream content simultaneously.

-So, if you and your five friends all want to watch TV at the same time, you’ll need to invest in the 4K Plus add-on for an additional $9.99 a month.
+So, if you and your five friends all want to watch TV at the same time, you’ll need to invest in the 4K Plus add-on for an additional $9.99 a month (one-month free trial, $4.99 a month for the first 12 months).

 Luckily, this problem can be mitigated by using a VPN.